John P. Ashton

 Represented a utility co-op in disputes concerning involvement of one of the members of the co-op and compliance with the contractual terms of their agreement with the organization.

-Represented a manufacturer of large underground mining equipment in several products liability lawsuits which were successfully resolved.
+Represented a manufacturer of large underground mining equipment in several products liability lawsuits that were successfully resolved.

-Successfully represented a local retailer in a 3-week jury trial alleging patent infringement.
+Successfully represented a local retailer in a three-week jury trial alleging patent infringement.